 On March 26, 2015, Excelsior announced the completion of the hydrology drill program at the Gunnison Copper Project in Arizona.
 The primary component of the hydrological program included 26 hydrology test and observation wells totalling approximately 28,000 feet.
 Extensive geophysical logging was completed on all holes.
 The objective of the program was to characterize the hydrological parameters of the mineralized rocks by measuring groundwater movement through the rocks.
-Results will be used to construct a numerical groundwater flow model to simulate in-situ recovery operations and to assist with permit applications.
-Additional long-term aquifer testing will also be conducted on previously constructed wells.
+Results were used to construct a numerical groundwater flow model to simulate in-situ recovery operations and to assist with permit applications.